thalient-ai/Security-Engineering/README.md

 ## Microsoft Access

-Below is Microsoft Access database that uses the same .csv files below with the relationships already configured.
+Below is Microsoft Access database that uses the same .csv files  with the relationships already configured.
+There may be some issues with truncation of Long Text fields, these will be addressed in time.

 [**Microsoft Access Database**](https://github.com/thalient-ai/Security-Engineering/blob/main/Access%20Database/Security_Engineering.accdb "Microsoft Access Database")